cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 * You understand the concepts of [Protobuf](/academy/2-cosmos-concepts/6-protobuf.md).
 * You have completed the introductory [CosmJS tutorial](/tutorials/7-cosmjs/1-cosmjs-intro.md).
 * Go and npm are installed.
 * You have finished the checkers blockchain exercise.
-If not, you can follow that tutorial [here](/hands-on-exercise/2-ignite-cli-adv/8-wager-denom.md), or just clone and checkout the [relevant branch](https://github.com/cosmos/b9-checkers-academy-draft/tree/wager-denomination) that contains the final version.
+If not, you can follow the tutorial [here](/hands-on-exercise/2-ignite-cli-adv/8-wager-denom.md), or just clone and checkout the [relevant branch](https://github.com/cosmos/b9-checkers-academy-draft/tree/wager-denomination) that contains the final version.

 </HighlightBox>